 The Fulbright U.S. Student Program provides grants for individually designed study/research projects or English Teaching Assistantships.
-Applicants must be a senior graduating from college with a Bachelor’s degree, a recent Bachelor’s degree-recipient, or a Masters or doctoral candidate.
+Applicants must be a senior graduating from college with a Bachelor’s degree, a recent Bachelor’s degree-recipient, or a Master's or doctoral candidate.
 Grant lengths and dates vary by country.
 Please consult the specific country summary for details.

 Phi Kappa Phi Study Abroad Grant

 Phi Kappa Phi Study Abroad Grants are designed to help support undergraduates as they seek knowledge and experience in their academic fields by studying abroad.
 Forty-five $1,000 grants are awarded each year.
-Applicants are evaluated based on numerous factors, including academic recognition and awards, campus and community involvement, leadership experiences, and quality and scope of proposed program.
+Applicants are evaluated based on numerous factors, including academic recognition and awards, campus and community involvement, leadership experiences, and the quality and scope of the proposed program.
 Students do not have to be a member to apply.

 Hispanic Association of Colleges & Universities

 This scholarship program criteria will vary based on the requirements of the funding organization, e.g., specific major, level of study, college/university, region of the country, etc. Scholarship amounts also vary depending on the program, usually ranging from $500 - $2,000 per year.

 Fresno State International Travel Grant (currently not available for Spring and Summer 2021 applicants)

 This grant, funded by the instructional related activities student fee, is used to help offset the travel cost of studying abroad.
 Award varies by year and are generally between $600-$1,500 per award, multiple awards offered.

 - CSUIP, USAC, Exchange Program applicants: once you have committed to your program you will receive access to the International Travel Grant application in your Study Abroad account.